Production method (Saké)

 ii) fermentation to get alcohol.

-Such a simultaneous fermentation is quite unique.
+Such a parallel multiple fermentation is quite unique.

 Many might say that whiskey or vodka contains more alcohol.
 But these percentages are earned after having distilled.

-(It’s a little too strong for Saké and sometimes they mix it with water.
+(It’s a little too strong for Saké and sometimes we mix it with water.
 Therefore, alcohol content of Saké is generally from 15% to 20%).